ChrisTitusTech/website/content/posts/2024/the-ultimate-system.md

 The Ulimate System will look different for everyone, but here is an outline of what you need to consider when making yours as I overview mine.
 <!--more-->

+The purpose of my ultimate system is to have the most enjoyment out of my PC experience while sacrificing nothing to do everything I want to do at 100% efficiency.

 ## Hardware

 Not all hardware is created equal.
 While I could buy more powerful parts this was one of the most powerful systems I could build with my requirements.
 Here is all my requirements for Hardware and a link to my final system build.